Track Competitors and Win More Deals with Market Radar

 External market signals: job postings, pricing, product updates monitored automatically

-Connect with /product/call-transcription for competitor mention detection in call audio
+Connect with Call Transcription for competitor mention detection in call audio

 See /pricing or start free at app.hellogrowthcrm.com/signup

 CRM-native competitive intelligence tracks competitor activity inside your pipeline — not just in the market at large.
-While tools like Crayon and Klue monitor external signals like competitor blog posts and pricing pages, Market Radar focuses on the deals you are actively working: where competitors appear, why you win or lose, and what messaging shifts the outcome.
+While external monitoring tools watch competitor blog posts and pricing pages, Market Radar focuses on the deals you are actively working: where competitors appear, why you win or lose, and what messaging shifts the outcome.

 Compare, launch, and govern the workflow with an interactive overview instead of four long generic essays.